bulbuntu/notes/README.md

 Welcome to bulbuntu's notes of various topics.
 Notes for each topic is in a separate Notebook.
-To edit the notebooks interactively it would be easier to follow links in **Table Of Contents.md** file.
+To view the notebooks in nbviewer follow links in **Table Of Contents.md** file.

 TODO:
    * Need to write .gitignore files.